- Who is my bishop?

 Are there women bishops in the United Methodist Church?

-Yes, there are currently 17 women bishops leading episcopal areas in The United Methodist Church.
+Yes, women bishops lead episcopal areas in The United Methodist Church.
 The first woman to be elected was the Rev. Marjorie Matthews in 1980, who served the Wisconsin Episcopal Area before her retirement.

 How are bishops assigned?